Freeze-in Production of Dark Matter Prior to Early Matter Domination

 The situation can change if the universe is not in a RD phase at the time of freeze-out~\cite{KT}.
 An important example is an epoch of early matter domination (EMD), which is a generic feature of early universe models arising from string theory constructions (for a review, see~\cite{KSW}).
 In this context, an EMD era is driven by long-lived scalar fields (for example, string moduli) that are displaced from the minimum of their potential during inflation, come to dominate the energy density of the post-inflationary universe, and eventually decay to form a RD universe prior to big bang nucleosynthesis (BBN).
 Both thermal freeze-out and thermal freeze-in during EMD can produce the correct DM relic abundance for small annihilation rates $\langle \sigma_{\rm ann} v \rangle_{\rm f} <3 \times 10^{-26}$ cm$^3$ s$^{-1}$~\cite{GKR,Erickcek}.

 In general, however, an EMD epoch is only one of the stages in the post-inflationary universe.
 Unless it is driven by oscillations of the inflaton itself, it is typically preceded by a RD phase or a period with a more general equation of state.
-Thermal freeze-out or freeze-in at these early stages can also contribute to the DM relic abundance (for example, see~\cite{Erickcek2,Visinelli,Unwin}) and thereby affect the allowed parameter space.
-Since freeze-out occurs at temperatures below the DM mass $m_\chi$, pre-EMD production will only be relevant for (very) large DM masses in this case.
+Thermal freeze-out or freeze-in at these early stages can also contribute to the DM relic abundance (for example, see~\cite{Berlin,Francesco,Erickcek2,Visinelli,Unwin}) and thereby affect the allowed parameter space.
+Since freeze-out occurs at temperatures below the DM mass $m_\chi$, pre-EMD production will only be relevant for DM masses that are larger than the temperature at the onset of the pre-EMD epoch.
 On the other hand, in the case of freeze-in, the main contribution to the DM abundance can arise when DM particles are (ultra) relativistic.
 Thus, pre-EMD production can have a significant affect on the freeze-in side of the parameter space for values of $m_\chi$ at the weak scale or below.
 In such cases, an exact calculation of the DM relic abundance requires knowledge of the earlier stages of the non-standard thermal history.